 - Little Rock Central High School National Historic Site

 In 1722, French explorers arrived by boat and established a trading post.
 In 1812, the fur trapper William Lewis arrived and built a cabin.
 In 1819, the land speculator William Russell bought William Lewis' land and cabin and staked out a town site.
 In 1821, the Little Rock settlement was chosen as the capital of Arkansas Territory.
 The city was founded in 1831.
 And in 1836, Little Rock official became the state's capital.
 About 400 people lived there at the time and the town had 60 buildings.

+In 1953, the Arkansas Power and Light Building was completed.
 In 1957, Nine black students made civil rights history when they entered Central High School.
 Governor Orval Faubus called out the National Guard to prevent the students from entering.
 The Central High School became the site of an important test of the U.S. Supreme Court's ruling in Brown v.
 Board of Education.
 The ruling held racial segregation in public schools to be unconstitutional.
 The public high schools closed for one year.
 In 1976, the Arkansas Repertory Theatre was founded.

+In 1980, Chelsea Clinton was born in the city.
 On June 1, 1999, American Airlines Flight 1420 overran the runway upon landing in Little Rock and crashed.
 11 people were killed in the crash.